cristal-smac/mas4data/README.md

 reducer agents interact during the job.
 In order to decrease the workload of the most loaded reducer - and so the execution time - we propose a task re-allocation based on negotiation.

-## Internal reports

-- *Fair Multi-Agent Task Allocation for Large Data Sets Analysis.*
-Quentin Baert, Anne-Cécile Caron, Maxime Morge, Jean-Christophe Routier in Knowledge and Information Systems

-_Abstract_: MapReduce is a design pattern for processing large datasets distributed on a cluster.
-Its performances are linked to the data structure and the runtime environ- ment.
-Indeed, data skew can yield an unfair task allocation, but even when the initial allocation produced by the partition function is well balanced, an unfair allocation can occur during the reduce phase due to the heterogeneous performance of nodes.
-For these reasons, we propose an adaptive multi-agent system.
-In our approach, the re- ducer agents interact during the job and the task re-allocation is based on negotiation in order to decrease the workload of the most loaded reducer and so the runtime.
-In this paper, we propose and evaluate two negotiation strategies.
-Finally, we experiment our multi-agent system with real-world datasets over heterogeneous runtime environment.

 ## Grant